istio/istio.io/content/en/docs/setup/install/helm/index.md

 1. To enable SDS in Istio:
   * Use Kubernetes 1.12 or above.
   * In a non-GKE environments, add add [extra configuration flags](https://kubernetes.io/docs/tasks/configure-pod-container/configure-service-account/?origin_team=T382U9E4U#service-account-token-volume-projection) to the Kubernetes API server.
 Refer to the [api-server](https://kubernetes.io/docs/reference/command-line-tools-reference/kube-apiserver/) page for up-to-date flag names.
-  * Please use Kubernetes v1.12 or above.
+  * Use Kubernetes v1.12 or above.
-  * For non-GKE environments, please add [extra configurations](https://kubernetes.io/docs/tasks/configure-pod-container/configure-service-account/?origin_team=T382U9E4U#service-account-token-volume-projection) to your Kubernetes.
+  * For non-GKE environments, add [extra configurations](https://kubernetes.io/docs/tasks/configure-pod-container/configure-service-account/?origin_team=T382U9E4U#service-account-token-volume-projection) to your Kubernetes.
 You may also want to refer to the [api-server](https://kubernetes.io/docs/reference/command-line-tools-reference/kube-apiserver/) page for the most up-to-date flag names.

 ## Helm chart release repositories